-Nikon D5600 versus Olympus E-M10 III
+Nikon D5600 vs Olympus E-M10 III

-The Nikon D5600 and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in November 2016 and August 2017.
+The Nikon D5600 and the Olympus OM-D E-M10 Mark III are two digital cameras that were officially introduced, respectively, in November 2016 and August 2017.
 The D5600 is a DSLR, while the E-M10 III is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D5600) and a Four Thirds (E-M10 III) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably smaller (15 percent) than the Nikon D5600.
 Moreover, the E-M10 III is markedly lighter (12 percent) than the D5600.
 In this context, it is worth noting that neither the D5600 nor the E-M10 III are weather-sealed.